-Now we would like to simulate for some time $t_{max}$, and we can only use $N$ exponentials (since the noise on the hardware limits the depth), for which, We assume that typical hardware can use $10^3$ or so CNOT gates.
+Now we would like to simulate for some time $t_{max}$, and we can only use $N$ exponentials (since the noise on the hardware limits the depth), for which We assume that typical hardware can use $10^3$ or so CNOT gates.
 We compared the precision we can get for algorithms mentioned so far without depolarising error first in FIG.\ref{dt8}.
-Note if not specified the Hamiltonian system is 3-hydrogen chain system.
+Note that the Hamiltonian system is a 3-hydrogen chain system if not specified.

-We can see that with our scheme the spectral error is lower and it even performs better when the permutation is taken.
+We can see that with our scheme, the spectral error is lower and performs better when the permutation is taken.
 However, this has some counter effect on qDrift.
-To make better analysis, we next move on comparing the exact evolution at the time where each whole group in the physDrift is applied with the simulation in FIG.\ref{exc3}
+To make a better analysis, we next move on comparing the exact evolution at the time where each whole group in the physDrift is applied with the simulation in FIG.\ref{exc3}

-The result has been improved for the permuted one.
-In contrast the one with just averaging the raw experimental result does not predict the structure of evolution as accurate as qDrift.
+The result for the permuted one has been improved.
+In contrast, the one just averaging the raw experimental result does not predict the evolution structure as accurately as qDrift.
 Adding in other algorithms in FIG.\ref{spec}

-With the following lemma we explain why the empirical result for physDrift is better than qDrift.
+With the following lemma, we explain why the empirical result for physDrift is better than qDrift.